stewyb314/trc/docs/Design.md

 ```
     func (*Cgroup) Setup(mountPoint string,  subDir string) error
 ```
-This function creates a new mountpoint for the `/sys/fs/cgroup` directory and creates a unique sub directory for the job to run in.
+This function creates a new mount point for the `/sys/fs/cgroup` directory and creates a unique sub directory for the job to run in.

 The various values for CPU, memory and I/O will be hard coded.
-This is done as a siplification for this project.
+This is done as a simplification for this project.
 A production version would be configurable.

 ```
 	func (*Cgroup) Start(pid int) error